Skip to content

 Does the FairWork Act Apply To My Overseas Employees?

-For example, you may wish to expand into other jurisdictions and want to send an employee overseas to check out the market.
+For example, you may wish to expand into other jurisdictions and send an employee overseas to explore the market.

 Perhaps you have found a software engineer with a superb resume overseas who could be invaluable to your company’s growth.

-In determining whether the Fair Work Act applies to your business relationship with this employee, the legislation considers whether:
+In determining whether the Fair Work Act applies to your business relationship with this employee, the law considers whether:

 Are You an Australian Employer?